8 Array Formulas

 File: Benelux-Population.xlsx

-Open the file and copy the data in columns A and B respectively to H and I. Now enter the formula SORT in cell J1 so that the data for the years appears in descending order.
-The result should look like this.
+Open the file and copy the data in columns A and B to H and I, respectively.
+Enter the SORT

-In a new worksheet, create an array with the numbers 1 to 100 as in the following figure.
+Create an array with the numbers 1 to 100 in a new worksheet, as shown below.

-converts Arabic numbers to Roman numbers, as text.
+function converts Arabic numbers to Roman numerals (text).

 .